The Vetter Rickman Connection 1973-76

 Indy May 10-11, 1975: My first race on a Rickman

-July 28, 1975, my 32nd birthday: “Woody Creek” Raceway outside Aspen, Colo.
-My Rickman Kawasaki was 1100 cc now and plenty fast.
+My Rickman Kawasaki was now1100 cc and plenty fast.
 I think I got 1st place only once, and that was here at Aspen.

 Woody Creek was a tight and twisty course.
 Russ Collins was good to his word.
 This bike was fast and never failed.
 Now the Rickman rotors were not up to the job.
 I ordered a set of three, iron plasma coated aluminum rotors from Harry Hunt which I loved.

 Yes, that is my wife-to-be, Miss Carol in the hat at our last race of the year run at the airport of DFW.
 DFW was the fastest track I had been on and the very fast Rickman was easily going over 150 mph.
 At that speed, it was no longer stable.
-Now the tires were not up to the job.
+The tires were not up to the job.

 Probably because I was at more races than anyone else, getting second or third, I had amassed enough points to be named "#1 Midwest Cafe Class Racer” and invited to race at Daytona the next March.